wbcomdesigns/woo-custom-my-account-page/README.txt

 3. Place `<?php do_action('plugin_name_hook'); ?>` in your templates

 == Changelog ==
+= 1.4.0 =
+* Fix: Resolved issue where the endpoint was not shown in the default option.
+* Update: PHPCS fixes for improved code quality.
+* Fix: Addressed compatibility issues with PHP 8.2.
+* Update: Implemented display name filter for better user experience.
+* Fix: UI improvements for Reign theme integration.
+* Fix: Resolved issue with all endpoints being disabled.
+* Fix: Corrected plugin redirect issue when multiple plugins are activated simultaneously.

 = 1.3.5 =
 * Fix: (#60) All endpoints disable issue
 * Fix: Plugin redirect issue when multiple plugins activate at the same time